alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 **what are things made of?**

-This question may seem pointless now, because everybody has known for centuries that things are made of small particles, right?
+This question may seem pointless now, because everybody has known for centuries or even millenia that things are made of small particles called _atoms_, right?
 Not so fast.
 Hardly a hundred years ago scientists were still debating this issue.